fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

         **Account number**
         **Account PIN**
     **Requester details**
-        Populate this information with the contact details of the person who will be the authorized user with Microsoft once the numbers are ported.
+        Populate this information with the contact details of the person who shall be the authorized user with Microsoft once the numbers are ported.
     **Authorized user details**
         Populate this information with the contact details of the person who is the authorized user with your current service provider.
     **How do you want to sign the Letter of Authorization?**
         You only get one chance to designate this option.
-After selecting your option and moving to the next step in the wizard, this option will not be editable.
+After selecting your option and moving to the next step in the wizard, this option won't be editable.
     **Additional contacts**
         **List of email contacts**
     **Service address**